Darsh-A/YT-Music/README.md

 # YouTube Music - Raycast Extension

-Browse and search YouTube Music directly from Raycast.
+Browse and search YouTube Music directly from Raycast on Windows.

 ## Features